jdevfullstack/programming-core-concepts/README.md

 }
 ```

-In this simple program, we declare and assign 3
+In this simple program, we declare and assign
-variables with different data types:
+three variables with different data types:
-1. variable `i` that contains 1 numeric value
+1. an integer variable `i` that contains the numeric value `1`
-2. variable character `myletter[]`
+2. a character array `myletter[]` that contains the string `"myletter"`
-that contains letters `myletter`
-3. variable `x` that contains 1.23 value
+3. a float variable `x` that contains the value `1.23`

-After that, the program is telling the computer
-to display these values.
+After that, the program instructs the computer to display these values.

 ## Operators
 In programming just like in mathematics, there are